iturdikulov/notes/Termux.md

 > Android terminal emulator and Linux environment application that works
 > directly with no rooting or setup required.
 A minimal base system is installed
-> automatically, additional packages are available using the package manager. --
+> automatically, additional packages are available using the package manager.\
->
 > — <cite>[Termux wiki](https://wiki.termux.com/wiki/Main_Page)</cite>